orangejuice/orangejuice.github.io/source/_posts/2020-02-17-explore-oracle-cloud.md

 typora-root-url: ..
 toc: true
 date: 2020-02-17 14:26:49
-updated: 2020-02-17 16:07:29
+updated: 2020-02-18 09:53:29
 ---

 Already heard about that Oracle Cloud provides free VM, let's try it today.
+This post will start from applying an account and until getting your own instance running.
 <!--more-->

 # Introduction